3D permutations and triangle solitaire: Shifted sums decomposition

-If $C$ is a configuration, a couple $(C_1, C_2)$ of subconfigurations of $C$ is a vertical (resp. horizontal, resp. diagonal) \emph{cut} of $C$ if $C$ is a vertical (resp. horizontal, resp. diagonal) shifted-sum of $C_1$ and $C_2$.
-Its position is the coordinate of the line separating $C_1$ and $C_2$. \end{defin}
+If $C$ is a configuration, a pair $(C_1, C_2)$ of subconfigurations of $C$ is a vertical (resp. horizontal, resp. diagonal) \emph{cut} of $C$ if $C$ is a vertically (resp. horizontally, resp. diagonally) shifted-sum of $C_1$ and $C_2$.
+The \emph{position} of the cut is the coordinate of the line separating $C_1$ and $C_2$, which is equal to the size of $C_2$. \end{defin}

-\begin{prop} A configuration is a triangle basis if and only if it is either a single point or a shifted sum of two triangle bases. \end{prop} \begin{proof} If $C = B_1 \usum B_2$, then each $B_i$ fills a triangle of its size and those triangles touch, so $C$ fills the smallest triangle containing them, which has size $|C_1|+|C_2|=|C|$.
-So $C$ is also a basis. \end{proof}
+The following result derives from arguments in \cite{SaSc23}, although we did not state it in this form there. \begin{prop} A configuration is a triangle basis if and only if it is either a single point or a shifted sum of two triangle bases. \end{prop} \begin{proof} Let $B_1, B_2$ be two bases.
+Let $C$ be a shifted sum of $B_1$ and $B_2$.
+Then each $B_i$ fills a triangle of its size and those triangles touch, so $C$ fills the smallest triangle containing them, which has size $|B_1|+|B_2|=|C|$ (see \cite[proof of Lemma 2]{SaSc23}).
+Therefore $C$ is also a basis.